KyleOng/starreco/README.md

 # star-reco

-Pytorch-lightning implementation for a series of deep learning rating (star) based recommendation system.
-A Master thesis work.
+Star classification is a type of ratings scale commonly used by reviewers to rate certain items such as films, TV shows, restaurants, and hotels.

+**star-reco** is a master thesis work + Python module for a series of deep learning rating-based recommendation system. **star-reco** is developed based on Pytorch-lightning for reproducing and developing rating-based recommendation algorithms in a unified and simple framework for research purpose.